decktra/model_sandbox/README.md

 add_foreign_key "entries", "accounts"
 ```

-**Important:** Being faithful to Event Sourcing, past entries CANNOT be modified.
+**Important:** I propose to follow Event Sourcing principles, thus past entries CANNOT be modified.
 New ones are required to be introduced to amend old ones.

 ### Purchase